Northeastern University at Midtown Manhattan

 Guest Policy: Please note that EHS enforces a strict guest policy.
 You must sign in all overnight guests prior to their stay, and there is a $5.00 charge per night, which goes toward student programming.

-DEPOSIT: (Must fill out application and submit to OCHSS before making deposit)
+DEPOSIT: (Must submit an application before making deposit)

 - $400 ($200 for each term)